 The National Institute of Health says more than three drinks per woman or four drinks per man in any given occasion is too much.

 Alcohol has been shown to overexert immune pathways in the body, which make it harder for our bodies to fight off infection.
 In general, people who make a routine out of alcohol consumption show higher susceptibility to infectious diseases like pneumonia and other respiratory disorders, as well as greater likelihood of postoperative complications and slower wound healing.
 “Our bodies are busy getting rid of these toxins [from alcohol] instead of fighting off potential infections,” says Erin Brown, R.D., a dietician in Vancouver, Canada.
-And of course, you won’t be making huge fitness #gains if your body is too busy fighting off free radicals.
+And of course, you will not be making huge fitness #gains if your body is too busy fighting off free radicals.

 And according to a study at Loyola University Chicago Stritch School of Medicine, even one single binge drinking episode — binge drinking is defined by the NIH as a scenario where women consume four or more and men consume five or more drinks in two hours — significantly disrupts the immune system.
 There is also evidence that binge drinking complicates recovery from physical trauma caused by burns, hemorrhagic shock and traumatic brain injury by affecting immune homeostasis.

 “Because alcohol is a depressant, it affects our self-confidence, how we feel about our bodies and therefore could affect our diet choices,” says Brown.